 Research suggests that most adolescents can cope with one, two, or even three stressors, provided none are especially severe or prolonged.
 When four or more stressors coexist, however, teens can get into real trouble.
 They may, for example, develop problems in school, behavior problems, or psychiatric disorders.

 On the other hand, it's not good for teens to experience no stress during adolescence.
 It is only through experiencing challenges and overcoming them that teens develop confidence in their ability to do so.
 In fact, stress can help living things grow stronger.

 Consider the difference between trees growing in a rain forest and trees growing in a desert.
 Because water is so plentiful in a rain forest, trees do not need to send their roots very deep.
 Consequently, even moderate winds can topple a tree in a rain forest.
 But to survive in a desert, trees must send their roots very deep in search of water, enabling them to withstand even very strong winds.
 Of course, if a tree goes too long without water in a desert, it will wither.

 Teens can also benefit from limited amounts of stress.
-Too much stress can certainly cause problems, but the absence of stress can leave a teen feeling incompetent to handle the challenges of life.
+Too much stress can certainly cause problems, but the absence of stress can leave a teen feeling unable to handle the challenges of life.